-The cost report is due to HHSC Rate Analysis on or before April 30, 2020.
+The cost report is due to HHSC Rate Analysis on or before April 30, 2019.

-All attachments as well as signed and notarized certification pages must be uploaded into STAIRS.
+All attachments and signed and notarized certification pages must be uploaded into STAIRS.

 Reports will not be considered "received" until the online report has been finalized and all required supporting documents uploaded.
 See Appendix A. Uploading Documents into STAIRS.
 Documentation mailed rather than uploaded into the system will not be accepted.